 Housing and Property Disputes

 Marcus accepts instructions in a variety of landlord and tenant or property owner disputes.
-He has represented HMO landlords when prosecuted by local authorities as well as challenged management fees on behalf of private tenants at the First-tier Tribunal.
+He was involved in the leading case on civil penalties in the Upper Tribunal and is instructed in a forthcoming matter before the Court of Appeal concerning the extent of such a penalty.
+He has represented both HMO landlords and local authorities in housing disputes in both the civil and criminal arenas including the First-tier Tribunal.
 He has advised social landlords providing both written advice and/or representation in disrepair and possession claims including anti-social behaviour on behalf of local authorities, registered providers and charities.
 His public law tenant work has seen him undertake the above plus pursuing unlawful eviction and homelessness claims including judicial review.

 Costs and Detailed Assessment

 Marcus is experienced in acting for clients at the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessments as well as county court costs assessments.
-In particular, he has advised and represented clients where the ATE premium is contested including at provisional assessments.
-A case Marcus acted on at first instance was upheld by the Court of Appeal in 2018.
 He can provide cogent and straightforward advice on the CPR regime post-Mitchell and Denton including budgeting, costs capping and costs management.

 Areas of criminal law expertise include: